 Its objective is to ensure that the security of radioactive sources includes physical protection in order to avoid, prevent, detect, delay and respond to any potential deliberate malicious acts involving these sources.
-These requirements apply to Category 1, 2 and 3 radioactive sources.
+These requirements shall apply to category 1, 2 and 3 radioactive sources.
 For those sources that do not fall under category 3 but are beyond the exemption limits, prudent management practices are described to ensure their physical protection.

-IS-42, of 26th July 2016, on the criteria for notification to the CSN of events during the transport of radioactive material (Official Spanish State Bulletin of 22nd September 2016).
+IS-42 of 26th July 2016, on the criteria for notification to the Council of events during the transport of radioactive material (Official Spanish State Bulletin of 22nd September 2016).